VentAnims/Realistic-Particle-Simulator/README.md

  ## Build Instructions

  Simply clone this repository and it should work just fine, there is already a built file provided (.exe), which works on Windows.

+ ## Side note:

+ It should be mentioned that this project used minimal AI for it's making and that this is the first time I have used raylib.
+The project's use was to get me more acquainted with raylib.
+Thanks for understanding :)